 How to measure your trade show’s ROI

-There’s a simple formula to measure your trade show ROI.
-It requires you to get the difference between your revenue and investment and then divide the result by the cost of investment.
 For instance, if the income you generated from the event is $100,000 and the investment you put in was $50,000, then you’ll get a value of 1.
 This translates to a 100% ROI.

 How to analyze your trade show’s success

 You can analyze your trade show’s success by assessing if your ROI matches your initial profit projection.
-Moreover, you can use the lead metrics and data collected by Expo Logic’s intuitive software solution to determine where you excel and the areas that need improvement.
+Moreover, you can use the lead metrics and data collected by Expo Logic’s intuitive software solution to determine where you excel against the areas that need improvement.

-Wrapping up your trade show setup
+Wrapping up your trade show

 Once the trade show is over, you’ll have to swiftly and efficiently pack up.
 This is especially true if there are other event organizers who will be using the same venue.